Film Studies Minor

 - Spanish 3334

 Occasionally, university studies and special topics courses will be offered in various departments which are appropriate for this minor.
-Students must receive permission to count such special topics courses in their film minor from the dean of the College of Arts and Sciences.
+Students must receive permission to count such special topics courses in their film minor from the dean of the College of Arts and Humanities.

 *Courses taken to fulfill requirements for this minor may not also be counted toward your major.

 Dr. Muelsch has a special interest in the history of French and German film during the 1920s, 1930s and 1940s.
 She has directed numerous study abroad programs and has taught film courses in France, Germany, Austria and New Zealand.

 Dr. Timothy Bonenfant teaches classes in the Music Department that touch on many of the types of music used in contemporary film (classical, jazz, rock ‘n‘roll, etc.).
 He is intrigued by the way music can support a director’s message, e.g., the symphonic music used in the battle scenes of Steven Spielberg’s Saving Private Ryan, or the big band era recordings used in Woody Allen’s films.